 - Lee Hall Train Depot

 Today, Newport News pays tribute to this heroism of the past with historic homes, battle sites, re-enactments, fortifications, monuments and extraordinary collections of personal artifacts.
-The story of the Civil War is the story of the people - men and women, black and white, slave and free, rich and poor, decorated generals and eighteen-year-old privates.
+The story of the Civil War is the story of the people - men and women, black and white, slave and free, rich and poor, decorated generals and 18-year-old privates.
 Come and meet them in Newport News.

 - The Civil War at Endview